ionic-team/ionic-docs/versioned_docs/version-v6/angular/slides.md

 ...
 ```

-From there, we just have to replace `ion-slides` elements with `swiper-container` and `ion-slide` elements with `swiper-slide`.
+From there, we need to replace `ion-slides` elements with `swiper-container` and `ion-slide` elements with `swiper-slide`.
 Note that these custom elements do not need to be imported, as calling `register` tells Angular about them on its own.

 ```html
 <swiper-container>